coolas7/SimpleSite-responsive/README.md

-# SimpleSite-responsive
+# SimpleSite-responsiveSASS
-Simple Site responsive
+Simple Site responsive design for all browsers, style with SASS.